Imtjl/computational-maths/README.md

 # Computational Maths Repository

-Here you can find `C++` and `LaTeX` implementations, offering detailed `PRF reports` available in both light and dark themes.
+Here you can find `C++` and `LaTeX` implementations, offering detailed `PDF reports` available in both light and dark themes.
 Our focus is on various computational mathematics topics and algorithms.

 ## Table of Contents